Little Bard: Chapter 18

-Letting out a sting of courses that would make Ares blush, she threw the vial on the ground.
+Letting out a sting of curses that would make even Ares blush, she threw the vial on the ground.
 It lay there for a moment before suddenly disappearing and returning to her bodice.
 She tired throwing it in the water, throwing it as far as she could, tying it to Argo and sending the horse in a different direction.
 She even tried to smash it with her sword, and as a last resort to slice it through with her chakram.
 It seemed no matter what she tried, it always returned to her, as whole and as pink as ever.

 "Damn, stupid, mother of a bacchae…" she muttered as she felt the vial return again after her last attempt to destroy it.
 Apparently fire had no effect on it either.
 It wasn't even hot.
 She sat for a minute; maybe she was going about it the wrong way.
 With a smirk, a new tactic occurred to her.
 She fished out the vial again, this time uncorking it, and poured out the contents.
 Maybe she couldn't get rid of the vial, but it was what's on the inside that mattered.
 She recorked the vial, satisfied that she'd finally out-smarted the goddess.

 She then tossed the vial back into the fire.
 When it reappeared, she fished it back out, and then started a new string of curses, finding that the vial was once again filled with liquid.
 Almost in tears at her frustration, she tried half a dozen other tactics, but only half-heartedly.
 No matter how clever or desperate she got, the vial – full of liquid – always managed to find its way back to her bodice.